 This prompted our friend Robin Ham to write this: "Biblical illiteracy is not going to simply be solved by ‘more Bible’.
 I think the real challenge of biblical illiteracy is moving beyond familiarity with Bible stories to introducing people to the Bible’s big story.... the goal ... isn’t just so that people know how Genesis to Revelation all fits together.
 We’re doing it because this story of God is the very thing our fractured world needs right now.
 As an article in the Irish Times put it a few years back, our crisis of identify shows we’re desperate for a ‘meaningful narrative about who we are’”1.

 This sparked the idea for The Serpent & The Seed: an adventure game with a difference.
 Walk through the pages of scripture, take in the beautiful sights and sounds, and along the way you may just discover your own place in the universe and the only source of lasting hope.

-With Act 1 fairly well defined, we are privileged to be working with talented game artist & part-time youth worker Daniel Starling to set the overall art style and design some key game elements.
+We are privileged to be working with talented game artist & part-time youth worker Daniel Starling to set the overall art style and creating the final game elements.

-We anticipate the music being a leading character in this mobile experience, rather than a mere background part.
-We are privileged to have the amazing duo Poor Bishop Hooper involved writing the music2.
+The music will be a leading character in this mobile experience, rather than a mere background part.
+We are privileged to have the amazing duo Poor Bishop Hooper2 involved writing the music.
 Through the soundtrack and some hauntingly beautiful songs, the music will invite players to engage emotionally with the realities they discover in this ancient book.

 "Unless the Lord builds the house, the labourers labour in vain" (Ps 127).
 Please join with us in praying for the success of this project, and that ultimately it will honour the Lord.